 Defined in Penal Code 404.6, incitation to riot is where a person is trying to start or spread a riot by urging others to engage in rioting, violence or the destruction of property.11 One can be charged with inciting a riot even if he himself does not actively participate in the rioting, so long as circumstances are such that his incitation is likely to induce actual rioting.12

 A person trying to incite a riot, who refuses to comply with an order to disperse, could be charged with both offenses.
 Here too, the incitation to rioting charge is more serious (than failure to disperse) in that it can trigger up to a year in jail.
-Penal Code 409 and 416 trigger only up to six months potential jail time.
+Penal Code 409 and 416 trigger only up to six months of potential jail time.

 Penal Code 409.5: Entering or Refusing to Leave a Disaster Area

 Penal Code 409.5 deals with situations where the authorities cordon off an area, including a field command post, in response to a natural disaster, riot or other public hazard.
-Anyone who enters the closed-off area, or remains there after receiving notice to evacuate, can be charged with a misdemeanor punishable by up to six months of jail.13
+Anyone who enters the closed-off area, or remains there after receiving notice to evacuate, can be charged with a misdemeanor punishable by up to six months in jail.13

 Penal Code 402(a): Sightseeing at an Emergency